Skip to main content

 ParameterDescriptionDefault Value

-SNAT IP addressReplace the source IP address of matched traffic with this address.custom
+SNAT IP addressReplace the source IP address of the matching traffic with this address.custom

-Source NAT is a special packet masking method that changes the source address of packets leaving the router.
-When using Source NAT, you must disable the masquerading feature on the WAN port.
+Source NAT is a special form of packet masquerading that changes the source address of a packet leaving the router.
+When using Source NAT, you need to disable the masquerading feature of the WAN port.

 SNAT1-421